madzera/happytree/README.md

 ### What is it?

+HappyTree is a data structure API design to handling Java objects which have a tree-like behavior, whereas an @Id attribute of an object is referenced as a @Parent attribute of its children.

+In certain circumstance there are needs to convert a list of Java objects, that could represent a model layer in a business context, into an actual hierarchical tree structure in memory, where objects contain its children and each child contains its grant children and so on.

+So, when there are the need to put a collection (Set/List) of objects, that each object relates to another object of the same type through an identifier attribute in a tree-like manner, the HappyTree is able to transform this structure into an actual tree structure in memory, when each object will be wrapped into a tree node object, called "Element", and each element contains its children elements whereas each child contains its own children and so on, recursively.

+From this point, the API client can handle those elements within a tree, such as adding/removing children from nodes, moving nodes to another point of the tree or even to another tree, copying nodes to other trees, converting trees into JSON/XML, etc.

 HappyTree is a data structure API designed for the Java programming language that consists of transforming linear objects into a tree structure, where each object represents a node in the tree and can